pingswept/me30-website/content/logistics/projects.md

 **Midway milestone: Bring a prototype to class and submit some photo or video documentation of it to Canvas: Tuesday, November 2nd (7 points)**

-**Final demo in class and submit video of it in operation to Canvas: Tuesday, November 16 (14 points)**
+**Final demo in class and submit video of it in operation and your code to Canvas: Tuesday, November 16 (14 points)**

 Class on November 16th will consist entirely of us playing each other's games.